 July 5, 1979 – The death of Émile Dewoitine, a French industrialist who designed fighters and airliners for France before and during WWII.
-Dewoitine was born in Crépy-en-Laonnais on September 26, 1892, and worked for aircraft manufacture Latécoère before founding his own company in 1920, though with little success.
-After moving to Switzerland, where his Dewoitine D.27 fighter was accepted for service, he returned to France to found Aéronautique Française (Avions Dewoitine) in 1931, where he produced the Dewoitine D.500, France’s first all-metal monoplane fighter, as well as the Dewoitine D.338 airliner.
+Dewoitine was born in Crépy-en-Laonnais on September 26, 1892, and worked for aircraft manufacture Latécoère before founding his own company in 1920.
+He found little success with his company, and moved to Switzerland, where his Dewoitine D.27 fighter was accepted for service.
+Following that success, Dewoitine returned to France to found Aéronautique Française (Avions Dewoitine) in 1931, where he produced the Dewoitine D.500, France’s first all-metal monoplane fighter, as well as the Dewoitine D.338 airliner.
 During WWII, the Dewoitine D.520 fighter proved to be France’s best domestic fighter, and was nearly a match for the Messerschmitt Bf 109.
-When Dewoitine tried to start a company in America in 1940, he was tried in absentia by the Vichy government and found guilty of treason, so he moved to Spain to continue his work, eventually returning to Toulouse after the statute of limitations expired on his sentence.
+When Dewoitine tried to start a company in America in 1940, he was tried in absentia by the Vichy government and found guilty of treason, so he moved to Spain to continue his work, and returned to Toulouse after the statute of limitations expired on his sentence.

 July 5, 1942 – The first flight of the Avro York, a four-engine transport aircraft that was derived from the Avro Lancaster bomber.
-Like other postwar British airliners that were based on bombers, the York borrowed the wings, tail and undercarriage of the Lancaster and was fitted with a larger, square fuselage that could accommodate up to 56 passengers.
-Powered by four Rolls-Royce Merlin engines, the York had a maximum speed of 298 mph and a range of 3,000 miles.
+Like other postwar British airliners that were based on bombers, the York borrowed the wings, tail, and undercarriage of the Lancaster attached to a larger, square fuselage that could accommodate up to 56 passengers.
+The York was powered by four Rolls-Royce Merlin engines had a maximum speed of 298 mph wit a range of 3,000 miles.
 It entered service with the British Overseas Airways Corporation (BOAC) in 1944, and was also used by the RAF Transport Command.
 Following the end of mainline service, the York continued to fly with independent airlines for both passenger and freight operations, and was finally retired in 1964.
 Avro produced 259 Yorks from 1943-1949.

 July 6, 2013 – The crash of Asiana Airlines Flight 214, Boeing 777-200ER (HL77423) service from Incheon International Airport in South Korea to San Francisco International Airport (SFO).
-On final visual approach to SFO in excellent weather, the aircraft came in below the glide slope and the main landing gear and tail of the 777 struck a seawall short of the runway before rotating and coming to rest to the left of the runway.
-Of the 307 passengers and crew, three passengers were killed and 187 were injured.
-The NTSB investigation cited pilot error, saying that “Mismanagement of Approach and Inadequate Monitoring of Airspeed Led to Crash of Asiana flight 214.”
+On final visual approach to SFO in excellent weather, the airliner came in below the glide slope and the main landing gear and tail of the 777 struck a seawall short of the runway before rotating and coming to rest to the left of the runway and catching fire.
+Of the 307 passengers and crew, three passengers were killed (one was run over by a fire truck) and 187 were injured.
+The NTSB investigation cited pilot error, saying that “Mismanagement of approach and inadequate monitoring of airspeed led to the crash of Asiana flight 214.”
 The report also cited the crew’s unfamiliarity with the 777's automatic airspeed control during descent.
 The accident was the first fatal crash of the 777 since the airliner entered service in 1995, and the first fatal commercial airliner crash in North America since 2001.

 July 6, 1952 – The death of Maryse Bastié.
 Born on February 27, 1898, Bastié became interested in flying after marrying a WWI fighter pilot.
-After the death of her husband in 1926, Bastié began performing flying exhibitions to earn money, and eventually purchased her own aircraft, a Caudron C.109 monoplane, in 1927.
-She set numerous records for women aviators, as well as a record time for a solo crossing of the South Atlantic, and was awarded the Harmon Trophy in 1931.
+Following the death of her husband in 1926, Bastié began performing flying exhibitions to earn money, and eventually purchased her own Caudron C.109 monoplane in 1927.
+She set numerous records for female aviators including a record time for a solo crossing of the South Atlantic, and was awarded the Harmon Trophy in 1931.
 Bastié achieved the rank of Captain in the French Air Force while logging more than 3,000 hours of flying time, and was made a Commander in the French Légion d’honneur.
-Bastié was 54 when she died in a plane crash.
+Bastié was killed at age 54 when her plane crashed after takeoff from Lyon.